Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Evaluation

 \subsection{Experiment result}

-Each ablation study was tested with 15 bananas.
-Details of evaluation criteria are explained in Appendix \ref{appendix:experiment}.
+Each ablation study method was tested with 15 bananas.
+Details of the evaluation criteria are described in Appendix \ref{appendix:experiment}.

-Table \ref{tab:accuracy} demonstrates the experiment results. \textit{PickUp} and \textit{Reposition} were not evaluated because these subtasks are intermediate behaviors that connect the previous subtask to the next subtask; therefore, the evaluation metric is ambiguous.
+Table \ref{tab:accuracy} presents the experiment results. \textit{PickUp} and \textit{Reposition} were not evaluated because these subtasks are intermediate behaviors that connect the previous subtask to the next subtask; therefore, an evaluation metric would be ambiguous.
 The proposed \textit{GC-DA} recorded the highest mean score.
-Remarkably, the \textit{GC-DA} scored highest in all reaching subtasks.
-Some ablation studies without the goal-conditioning ((b), (c)) recorded higher scores in \textit{PeelRight} and \textit{PeelLeft}, respectively, but all ablation studies without \textit{GC} ((b) $\sim$ (d)) recorded lower accuracy in reaching subtasks.
+Remarkably, \textit{GC-DA} scored the highest of all the \textit{GraspNeck/Reach}$\ast$ subtasks.
+Some ablation methods without the goal-conditioning (methods (b) and (c)) recorded higher scores in \textit{PeelRight} and \textit{PeelLeft}, respectively, but all ablation methods without \textit{GC} ((b)--(d)) recorded lower accuracy in the \textit{GraspNeck/Reach}$\ast$ subtasks.
 This result infers that goal-conditioned action inference improves manipulation accuracy during precise reaching.
-On the other hand, inferring the exact goal position is not essential for peeling subtasks.
+By contrast, inferring the exact goal position is not essential for the \textit{Peel}$\ast$ subtask.

-When the global-action network output reactive instead of trajectory ((e) $\sim$ (f)) and the local action predicted trajectory (g), performance dropped on reaching subtasks.
+When the global-action network output is reactive instead of a trajectory (methods (e)--(f)) and the local action predicted a trajectory (method (g)), performance dropped in the \textit{GraspNeck/Reach}$\ast$ subtasks.
 These results also show that the combination of reactive local action and trajectory-based global action is essential.

-The result in (h) \textit{Dual-resolution} indicates dual-resolution architecture where the global action is computed from global vision deters the reaching performance.
-In our previous research adopted dual-resolution architecture \cite{kim2021gaze}, two-dimensional translation of end-effector was required for global action, was sufficient with the low-resolution global vision.
-However, in the banana peeling task, during global action, the robot has to calculate a robust, exact three-dimensional trajectory to the vicinity of banana peels, which requires the high-resolution foveated vision for depth computation and suppression of background distractions \cite{kim2020using}.
+The result for method (h) \textit{Dual-resolution} indicates that the dual-resolution architecture, in which the global action is computed from the global vision, degrades the reaching performance.
+In our previous research, we adopted a dual-resolution architecture \cite{kim2021gaze}, and two-dimensional translation of end-effector was required for global action, which was sufficient with the low-resolution global vision.
+However, in the banana-peeling task, during global action, the robot must calculate a robust and exact three-dimensional trajectory to reach the vicinity of the banana peels, which requires high-resolution foveated vision for depth computation and the suppression of background distractions \cite{kim2020using}.

+The results for (i) \textit{Diffusion policy} indicate that it was successful for \textit{GraspBanana} but failed with \textit{GraspNeck}.
+This suggests that the \textit{Diffusion policy} might not be suitable for tasks that demand high precision.